ekilawasim-coder/aienablementPOC/createLLD.md

 ## Step 3: Gather Supplementary Information

 ### If Figma links are detected:
+• Figma connection details are found in the file "FigmaConnection"

-Use the Figma MCP Server to retrieve the following information:
+• Use the Figma MCP Server to retrieve the following information:

 • **Required (minimum):**
   ◦ Component code